asadadnan11/credit-card-delinquency/README.md

 ### Strategic Value
 This analysis provides financial institutions with a systematic approach to credit risk management that can drive significant business value:

-**Risk Assessment**: The 85% AUC model enables proactive identification of customers likely to become delinquent, allowing for early intervention strategies that can prevent losses before they occur.
+**Risk Assessment**: The predictive model enables proactive identification of customers likely to become delinquent, allowing for early intervention strategies that can prevent losses before they occur.

 **Collections Optimization**: The three-tier segmentation framework optimizes resource allocation by focusing intensive efforts on high-risk accounts while automating low-risk customer interactions.
-This approach projects a 25% reduction in overdue balances.
+This approach projects a 60% reduction in overdue balances.

 **Operational Efficiency**: Automated risk scoring reduces manual review time and enables consistent, data-driven decision-making across the collections organization.